What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 \subsubsection{Proxy CMI: Feature Ranking and Voting}

-Building on the structured outputs above, we propose an information-theoretic framework, \textit{Proxy Conditional Mutual Information (Proxy CMI)}, to quantify how strongly each input feature influences LLM-generated predictions.
+In our setting, metadata fields differ substantially in their predictive value: some are highly diagnostic, while others are noisy, ambiguous, or generic.
+For example, an OUI such as \textit{Espressif} appears across countless unrelated devices, whereas a hostname like \texttt{alexa.com} provides a clear signal for Amazon Echo.
+Stage~1 therefore queries each field independently and aggregates their predictions, hence identifying which fields are reliable is essential for producing accurate pseudo-labels.
+To quantify feature reliability we propose an information-theoretic framework, \textit{Proxy Conditional Mutual Information (Proxy CMI)}, that measures how strongly each input feature influences LLM-generated predictions.
 This method is model-agnostic and operates over any black-box LLM, requiring only predicted outputs.
 Our approach fuses two core metrics: (1) \textit{Adjusted Mutual Information (AMI)}, which captures how informative a feature is relative to the model’s predicted label; and (2) \textit{Entropy-Based Stability}, which measures how consistently the model behaves when conditioned on that feature.
 This builds on recent interpretability advances that use MI and entropy to dissect LLM behavior—e.g., rationale-label alignment~\citep{chen2024learning}, neuron sparsity attribution~\citep{wu2025interpreting}, and MI-optimized decoding~\citep{lu2024diver, xiao2025infopo}.
 Complete mathematical definitions and derivations for AMI, Stability, and the composite Proxy CMI score appear in Appendix \ref{appendix:proxy-cmi}.
 For attribution, we limit analysis to native features only—omitting ports and search‑augmented prompts to avoid confounding signals (detailed rationale in Appendix \ref{app:cmi-exclusion}).